Edward Aveling

-Edward Bibbins Aveling (29 November 1849 – 2 August 1898) was an English comparative anatomist and popular spokesman for Darwinian evolution, atheism and socialism.
-He was also a playwright and actor.
+Edward Bibbins Aveling (29 November 1849 – 2 August 1898) was an English comparative anatomist and popular spokesman for Darwinian evolution, atheism, and socialism.
+He was also a journalist and editor, playwright and actor, short story writer and poet.
+Aveling was the author of scientific works and numerous literary and political pamphlets that were published by The Freethought Publishing Company; he is perhaps best known for his popular work The Student's Darwin (1881); he also translated the first volume of Karl Marx's Das Kapital and Friedrich Engels' Socialism: Utopian and Scientific.

-Aveling was the author of numerous scientific books and political pamphlets; he translated Ernst Haeckel's Gesammelte popular̈e Vorträge, the first volume of Karl Marx's Das Kapital, and Friedrich Engels' Socialism: Utopian and Scientific.
-He was elected vice-president of the National Secular Society in 1880, a member of the executive council of the Social Democratic Federation and was a founding member of the Socialist League and the Independent Labour Party.
-Together with William Morris he was the sub-editor of The Commonweal.
-He was an organizer of the mass movement of the unskilled workers and the unemployed in the late 1880s unto the early 1890s and a delegate to the International Socialist Workers' Congress of 1889.
-For fourteen years he was the partner of Eleanor Marx, the youngest daughter of Karl Marx, and co-authored many works with her.
+Aveling was elected vice-president of the National Secular Society in 1880–84, and was a member of the Democratic Federation and then a member of the executive council of the Social Democratic Federation, and was also a founding member of the Socialist League and the Independent Labour Party.
+During the imprisonment of George William Foote for blasphemy, he was interim editor for The Freethinker and Progress.
+A Monthly Magazine of Advanced Thought.
+With William Morris, he was the sub-editor of Commonweal.
+He was an organizer of the mass movement of the unskilled workers and the unemployed in the late 1880s unto the early 1890s, and a delegate to the International Socialist Workers' Congress of 1889.
+For fifteen years, he was the partner of Eleanor Marx, the youngest daughter of Karl Marx, and co-authored many works with her.

 Biography

-Early years
+Early years and education

-Aveling was born on 29 November 1849, in Stoke Newington, in north-east London, England.
-The fifth of eight children of Rev. Thomas William Baxter Aveling (1815–1884), a Congregationalist minister, and his wife, Mary Ann (d.
-1877), daughter of Thomas Goodall, farmer and innkeeper, of Wisbech (now in Cambridgeshire).
+Aveling was born on 29 November 1849 in Stoke Newington, in north-east London, England.
+The fifth of eight children of Reverend Thomas William Baxter Aveling (1815–1884), a Congregationalist minister, and his wife, Mary Ann (died in 1877), daughter of Thomas Goodall, farmer and innkeeper, of Wisbech (now in Cambridgeshire).

 In 1863, Aveling attended the West of England Dissenters' Proprietary School in Taunton.
 He was sent there together with his brother Frederick W. Aveling (1851–1937), who later became headmaster of the same school.
-There is a record of prizes awarded to him in an old school register from 1863-66.

-In 1863, he won prizes for Greek, German, Arithmetic, and Grammar and was awarded a certificate in French; he is noted as being in Class 11.
-The following year (in Class 1), the prizes were for Arithmetic and Algebra, together with certificates for French, Greek, Euclid, and German.
-In 1865, he won prizes for mathematics, Latin, and Greek, and in 1866, for writing and mapping.
-In each of those years he was one of the Golden Optimi."
-Of particular importance is young Aveling's early study of German.
-The English dissenting colleges laid great emphasis on the study of German higher criticism (in the fields of history, philology, science, and theology), as it was seen to radically challenge and undermine Anglican orthodoxy.
-Dissenters were, from the outset, seen by the Church of England as infidels and atheists.
+There is a record of prizes awarded to him in an old school register from 1863 to 1866.
+In 1863, he won prizes for Greek, German, Arithmetic, and Grammar, and was also awarded a certificate in French; he is noted as being in Class 11.
+The following year, always in Class 1, the prizes were for Arithmetic and Algebra, together with certificates for French, Greek, Euclid, and German.
+In 1865, he won prizes for Mathematics, Latin, and Greek, and in 1866 for writing and mapping.
+In each of those years, he was one of the Golden Optimi.
+Of particular importance is Aveling's early study of German.
+The English dissenting colleges laid great emphasis on the study of German higher criticism (in the fields of history, philology, science, and theology), as it was seen to challenge and undermine Anglican orthodoxy.